-Cognitive-Behavioral Therapy (CBT) is a type of psychotherapy that modifies thought patterns in order to change moods and behaviors.
-Therapy is based on the idea that negative actions or feelings—such as those associated with depression—are the result of current distorted beliefs or thoughts, not unconscious forces from the past.
+Cognitive behavioral therapy (CBT) is a type of psychotherapy.
+This form of therapy modifies thought patterns in order to change moods and behaviors.
+It’s based on the idea that negative actions or feelings are the result of current distorted beliefs or thoughts, not unconscious forces from the past.

 The principles of CBT can also be applied outside of the therapist's office.
-For example, online cognitive behavioral therapy uses the principles of CBT to help patients track and manage the symptoms of depression and anxiety online.
+Online cognitive behavioral therapy is one example.
+It uses the principles of CBT to help you track and manage your depression and anxiety symptoms online.

-As part of this discovery, patients are often asked to keep a journal in which they record events and their reactions to them.
-The therapist can then break down their reactions and thought patterns into several categories of self-defeating thought.
+You may be asked to keep a journal as part of CBT.
+The journal provides a place for you to record life events and your reactions.
+The therapist can help you break down reactions and thought patterns into several categories of self-defeating thought.
 These include:

 - all-or-nothing thinking: viewing the world in absolute, black-and-white terms

 - disqualifying the positive: rejecting positive experiences by insisting they “don’t count” for some reason

 - automatic negative reactions: having habitual, scolding thoughts

 - magnifying or minimizing the importance of an event: making a bigger deal about a specific event or moment